 "The Lord is good to all, compassionate to every creature."
 Psalm 145:9

 Thank you for visiting the Ministry of St. Francis of Assisi website.
 The Ministry of St. Francis of Assisi is independent, non-denominational and ecumenical.
-We follow the life of St. Francis of Assisi who lived his life through the life of Jesus Christ.
+We follow the life of St. Francis of Assisi who patterned his life through the life of Jesus Christ.
 We follow, as best as we can, a life of simplicity and prayer as Jesus taught us.
 We are a ministry.
 We do not ask for donations.
 We support ourselves with salaries outside of the ministry.
-Books, courses, and talks that offer honoraria help pay for this ministry which includes on-site blessings and memorials, online radio programs, this website and a monthly newsletter.
+Books, courses, celebrations such as weddings and funerals and talks that offer honoraria help pay for this ministry which includes on-site blessings and memorials, online radio programs, this website and a monthly newsletter.
 Sponsorships are very much appreciated and will be made available this Summer 2014.

 The Ministry of St. Francis of Assisi provides a variety of services to our community as well as online.
 Those services are

 The Ministry of St. Francis of Assisi Mission Statement:

 In short, the Ministry of St. Francis of Assisi mission statement reads:

 The Ministry of St. Francis of Assisi believes that all animals have souls and go to Heaven.
 The word animal comes from the Latin root that means soul.
 In 1990 Pope John Paul II declared in a public audience that "animals also possess a soul and go to heaven, and that men must love and feel solidarity with our smaller brethren".
 We are taught by all faiths that we are to be caregivers of all Creation which includes species of animals, birds and fish as well as the environment and planet Earth.